Adamo08/OrderProcessingSystem/README.md

 ## Contributing

 1. Fork the repository.
-2. Create a new branch .
+2. Create a new branch.
 3. Make changes and commit.
-4. Push your branch .
+4. Push your branch.
 5. Open a Pull Request.

 ## Acknowledgements
 - [Jackson](https://github.com/FasterXML/jackson) for JSON processing.